KattyaCuevas/KattyaCuevas.github.io/_posts/2021-04-17-fixing-re-renders-when-using-context-in-react.md

 ---
 layout: single
-title: Fixing re-renders when using Context in React
+title: Fixing Re-Renders When Using Context in React
 published: true
-description: TIL how to set well the contexts in React.
+description: How to fix re-renders when using Context in React.
-date: 2021-04-12T00:00:00.000Z
+date: 2021-04-17T00:00:00.000Z
-tags: react TIL
+tags: react
-# header:
+header:
-#   og_image: /assets/images/articles/como-me-afecto-la-experiencia-universitaria.png
+  og_image: /assets/images/articles/fixing-re-renders-when-using-context-in-react.png
 ---

 Some months ago, I was refactoring a React project, and I was stuck in one problem for hours.
 The refactor was because of a common problem in React projects: Pass a lot of props to the child components, then you have to pass them to the child of them, and so.
 When this happens, if you want to reuse those components on another part of the app, you have to get information in your new component that maybe you don't need to worry about that time.